10. Datapath

 10.2.
 Simulation

-This subsection simulates a simple program using the datapath of the single cycle core developed in the lectures.
-“Single cycle” means that within one cycle the core fetches an instruction from instruction memory, decodes it and executes it entirely.
+This section simulates a simple program using the datapath of the single-cycle core developed in the lectures.
+“Single-cycle” means that within one cycle, the core fetches an instruction from instruction memory, decodes it, and executes it.
 The simulation allows us to study the behavior of the datapath down to individual gates.

 Optional Note

-Modern processors work on many instructions in parallel and often require more than a single cycle to execute a single instruction.
-One heavily used mechanism for Instruction-Level Parallelism (ILP) is called pipelining.
+Modern processors work on many instructions in parallel and often require more than a single cycle to complete a single instruction.
+One heavily used mechanism for Instruction-Level Parallelism (ILP) is pipelining.

 Tasks